SKina-333/MERN-TODO/README.md

 - Better Error handling and not crash the application
 - Add more viewport
 - Dockerize this project for better sharing and hosting
+- Add a rich text editor for task description to store better description.

 ## Video demonstration clips